Save the Elephant Day 2021

 They are drugging elephants with amphetamines to keep their energy levels up and forcing them to work for extended hours.

 Equally as important, elephants are social animals and need their family connections.
 As a result, they feel pain, sadness and sorrow.
-In addition, the practice of chaining young elephants to their mothers for long treks is prevalent.
+In addition, chaining young elephants to their mothers for long treks is prevalent.
 This severely distresses the young elephants who are denied access to nursing from their mothers.
 Consequently, they cannot walk at the same pace or for long periods.

-(photo courtesy of Norman Watson/Mercury Press)
+(Photo courtesy of Norman Watson/Mercury Press).

 Elephant Entertainment Industry